-On April 2, 2018 the passport execution fee was increased by $10 from $25 to the new fee is $35.
+On April 2, 2018 the passport execution fee was increased from $25 to the new fee of $35.
 The passport execution fee is applicable to all first-time passport applicants and certain other applicants who must apply in person using form DS-11, such as minors under the age of 16.
 Other fees are not affected.

 Important Considerations When Completing Passport Forms

 You can get blank forms at the U.S. Embassy, or you can download them from the U.S. State Department website.
 You should not use forms from other sources.
 Other sources might have out-dated versions of the forms that will not be accepted.